 They didn't even bother hiding the fact that they were libs today, so we can't really say they were seminar callers.

-Uh and yet we dealt with them, and so in in this interest in this vein, I really liberals I could tell them that the sun comes up in the east and sets in the west, and then a clear day the sky is blue, and they would accuse me of lying.
+And so in this interest, in this vein, liberals, I could tell them that the sun comes up in the east and sets in the west and then on a clear day the sky is blue.

-One is from William Sapphire in the New York Times, July 19th of 2004, the other a Washington Post story by Susan Schmidt, July 10th, 2004.
+One is from William Sapphire in the New York Times, July 19th of 2004.

 Here's the Sapphire piece.

-He opens by quoting Bush from the State of the Union address January 28, 2003.
+He opens by quoting Bush from the State of the Union address January 28th, 2003.

 The British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa.

-Those were the 16 words in a momentous message to a joint session of Congress that were pounced on by the wrong war left to become the central centerpiece of its angry accusation that Bush lied to us, or as John Kerry more delicately puts it, misled us into thinking that Saddam's Iraq posed a danger to the U.S. Then he lied to us.
+Those were the 16 words in a momentous message to a joint session of Congress that were pounced on by the wrong war left to become the central centerpiece of its angry accusation that Bush lied to us, or as John Kerry more delicately puts it, misled us into thinking that Saddam's Iraq posed a danger to the U.S.

 Wilson testified to the Senate Intelligence Committee that he had reassured or assured U.S. officials back in 2002 that there was nothing to that story.

-When columnist Robert Novak raised the question of nepotism by reporting that he got that assignment at the urging of his CIA wife, Wilson denied That heatedly and denounced her outing, triggering an investigation.
+When columnist Robert Novak raised the question of nepotism by reporting that he got that assignment at the urging of his CIA wife, Wilson denied that heatedly and denounced her outing, triggering an investigation.

 The skilled self-promoter Wilson was then embraced as an anti-war martyr, sold a book with truth in its title, appeared on the cover of Time and every TV talk show denouncing Bush.

-Two exhaustive government reports came out last week showing that it is the president's lionized accuser and not Mr. Bush, who has been having trouble with the truth.
+Two exhaustive government reports came out last week showing that it is the president's lionized accuser and not Mr. Bush who has been having trouble with the truth.

 Contrary to his indignant claim that Valerie had nothing to do with the matter of selecting him for the African trip, the Senate published testimony that his CIA wife had offered up his name and printed her memo to her boss, that my husband has good relations with Niger officials and lots of French contacts.